samluyk/PHPLedger/README.md

 - mobile device css
 - a prettier date box
 - a working "delete last entry" button in case of incorrect input
-- define expenses as "fixed" or "variable"
-- enable primary/secondary categories
-- config.php file for easily editable arrays of categories
+- use of a global config.php file
-- Don't use SELECT * , explicitly type out the column names needed
 - one click export of database
 - complete documentation
 - ability to track different investment account values (my financial overview spreadsheet)